kwyckmans/digital-garden/docs/_posts/2021-01-21-starting-with-unity-again.md

 For a couple of years now, I've wanted to play (hah!) with game development.
 Not because of any big dreams or goals, but just because it seems like a fun sideproject.

 It's quite far from my day job and allows me to do things I don't usually get to do.
-I started out with unity a couple of times, followed various tutorials, but I never really got anywhere.
+I started out with [unity](https://unity.com/) a couple of times, followed various tutorials, but never really got anywhere.
 This time around, I'm trying to document my experience.
 Not because it will magically make me more productive, but it may help me get started faster the next time around.

 So, to be clear, this is not a tutorial.
 It's more of a log of what I do and the things I learned.
 I will probably make stupid mistakes, since I know almost nothing of unity and game development.

 ## Getting up to speed

-I started by Installed the latest Long term release from unity hub, which I had still installed.
+I started by Installing the latest Long term release from unity hub, which I had still installed.
 I choose the most recent LTS version, which, at the time of writing, was **2019.4.18f1**.
 Everything I write below, and all unity posts that follow will be using this version.

-Then I needed to create a new project and got bombarded by various options: 3D, 3D with extras, High definiton RP, Universal render pipeline and a bunch of greyed out options.
+Then I created a new project and had to choose from various options: 3D, 3D with extras, High definiton RP, Universal render pipeline and a bunch of greyed out options.
 Went with the [Universal render pipeline](https://unity.com/srp/universal-render-pipeline) since that is going to be the new default for 3D in the future.

 Opening the project in unity gave me a default scene with models and materials.
 I did not delete them, rather, I created a new, empty, scene.